Svbony SC311 Pro Camera- Svbony's newly redesigned wireless Camera

 Another enhancement missing in the "SvbonyAstroCam" app is there is no "live stacking" feature yet.
 Instead as discussed there is a "auto stretching function" that stretches the photo captures to brighen and enhance photo exposures on the screen after capture.
 Live stacking would definitely be useful for EAA especially with group gatherings where observers could literly see deep sky objects get brighter and clearer with less noise before their eyes as it live stacks in front of them.

 One final limitation I found while using the "SvbonyAstrocam" app is offloading the Raw photo data you capture during your imaging session needs to be copied off the SD card and cannot be wirelessly downloaded.
-You need to take out the SD card from the camera and copy all the data off the SD card onto your computer which is a little inconvienient to obtain the raw data each time you want to process the data obtained.
-However you can currently download wirelessly the set of stretched photo captures in JPG format taken during the session (this is not the original raw data).
+You need to take out the SD card from the camera and copy all the data off the SD card onto your computer which is a little inconvienient to obtain the raw data each time you want to process the data obtained frim a imaging session.
+However you can currently wirelessly download the set of stretched photo captures in JPG format taken during the session (this is not the original raw data).
 You can also wirelessly download the MP4 live video captures.
-I am hoping Svbony modifys the app to not only allow wireless downloading of the stretched JPG captures but also the actual unmodified RAW fits file to go along with it.
+I am hoping Svbony modifies the app to not only allow wireless downloading of the stretched JPG captures but also the actual unmodified RAW fits file to go along with it.

-So what follows are all unprocessed and processed captures taken with my Celestron Mak 127slt with the wireless SC11 Pro camera using the raw data photo mode (so no compression artifacts).
-Keep in mind as the actual pictures who all these lunar and planetary captures were taken during really bad seeing conditons and cold hazy conditon with this new wireless camera:
+So what follows are some of the unprocessed and processed captures taken with my Celestron Mak 127slt with the wireless SC11 Pro camera using the raw data photo mode (so no compression artifacts).
+Keep in mind all these lunar and planetary captures were taken during really bad seeing conditons and cold hazy conditons with this new wireless camera.

 The SC311 Pro camera in use on my Celestron 127SLT mak (look at the terrible weather!)